ruihanwang-maritime/ship-exposure-marine-extremes/README.md

 `cell_used` / `cell_total` columns of `exposure_month.parquet` count climate
 grid cells, not vessels.

-One intermediate table — the row-level accident panel — still contains licensed records.
-It is written **outside this folder**, to `G:\WRH_data\restricted_intermediate\`, so that archiving or zipping this folder can never distribute it.
+One intermediate table—the row-level accident panel—contains licensed records.
+It is written to a restricted directory outside this repository and is not included in the public archive.

 ## Layout